mattfield/exchange_rate/README.md

     $ gem install exchange_rate

+## Documentation

+Docs are provided in `doc/`, due to issues getting this onto RubyGems.

 ## Usage

 The current implementation is designed to work with the [90-day ECB feed](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
 Grab a copy of that,